Skip to content

 Each colour of Jasper carries its own symbolism and is believed to possess specific healing properties, making this gemstone visually appealing and spiritually significant.

-Red Jasper: Often associated with strength, vitality, and courage, Red Jasper is believed to promote grounding and stability.
+• Red Jasper: Often associated with strength, vitality, and courage, Red Jasper is believed to promote grounding and stability.
 It’s also thought to enhance endurance and stamina, making it a popular choice for athletes and those facing physical challenges.
+Red jasper is linked to the root chakra, while green jasper connects to the heart chakra.
 Due to its unique beauty and significance, collectors and jewellers should consider making jasper their next purchase.

-Yellow Jasper Symbolizes optimism and joy.
-It is said to help channel positive energy.
-It stimulates the solar plexus chakra, enhancing self-confidence and personal power.
+• Yellow Jasper symbolizes optimism and joy.
+It is said to help channel positive energy and stimulate the solar plexus chakra, enhancing self-confidence and personal power.

-Green Jasper: Known for its nurturing properties, Green Jasper is associated with balance and harmony.
-It’s believed to help in healing and soothing emotional distress and is often used in practices that foster emotional recovery.
+• Green Jasper: Known for its nurturing properties, Green Jasper is associated with balance and harmony.
+It’s believed to help heal and soothe emotional distress and is often used in practices that foster emotional recovery.

 These symbolic associations and healing properties contribute to Jasper’s popularity in various therapeutic and spiritual practices.
 Whether used for meditation, crystal healing, or simply as a comforting presence, Jasper’s different colours offer a wide range of possibilities for enhancing emotional and spiritual well-being.